jedsaet/entityreference/README.txt

 USAGE
 -----

-You can use it either as a widget attached to a field or you may also use it as a form type (like checkbox or radio), below please find an example
+You can use it either as a widget attached to a field or you may also use it as a form type (like checkbox or radio), below please find an example.

 $test = array (
   array(